Gagoangwe: Reign

-In 1923, Gagoangwe became the Acting Paramount Chieftess as regent for Bathoen II.
+In 1923, Gagoangwe became the Acting King as regent for Bathoen II.
 She took her place as regent to preserve bogosi for her grandson.
 She reigned over BaNgwaketse, territory of a subgroup of the Tswana people in what is now Botswana during a crucial time for this territory.
 The territory was in the midst of a fight for independence against the Boers and the colonial British Empire.

-Gagoangwe continued the development projects of Seepapitso II, and secured the regency for her daughter Ntebogang Ratshosa before her own death.
+Gagoangwe continued the development projects of Seepapitso III, and secured the regency for her daughter Ntebogang Ratshosa before her own death.